activitypods/activitypods/tests/README.md

 Before running the tests, you need to launch the Pod provider, as well as various tools such as Jena Fuseki, Redis and Mailcatcher.
 The tests will run in an independant process and connect to the Pod provider [thanks to Moleculer networking abilities](https://moleculer.services/docs/0.14/networking).
 You will be able to interact with the ServiceBroker of the Pod provider, call any services, etc.

-There is be two options for launching the Pod provider for tests:
+There are two methods for launching the Pod provider for tests:

 ### 1. Directly on the local machine

 Call `make start-test` on the root directory to start all Docker containers, except the Pod provider container.

-Call `yarn run test` from the /backend directory.
+Call `yarn run test` from the `/pod-provider/backend` directory.
 This will use the `.env.test` file to start the Pod provider with the Jena Fuseki and Redis dataset (it is not the same one as if you run `yarn run dev`)

 Advantages: